 Patagonia is considered to be a pioneer and one of the leading companies in CSR and is based in Ventura, California.

 Founded in 1973 by Yvon Chouinard, an environmentally conscious entrepreneur, the company has grown from making tools for climbers to being a global leader in sustainability.

 Throughout its entire operation, the company’s commitment to the natural world runs like a mantra, from the products and materials it uses to donating money to environmental causes.

-Founder Yvon Chouinard set out to build what he called an “un-company” — one whose principal concern was taking care of employees, customers, and, above all else, the planet.
+Founder Yvon Chouinard set out to build what he called an “un-company” — one whose principal concern was taking care of employees, customers with help of third parties like a crm consultant , and, above all else, the planet.